keygen-sh/example-node-process-heartbeats/README.md

-# Example Machine Activation
+# Example Process Heartbeats

-This is an example of a typical machine activation flow.
-You may of course choose to implement a different flow if required - this only serves as an example implementation.
+This is an example of machine activation and process heartbeats.
+Machine activation allows you to limit the number of devices used by a license, while processes allow you to limit application concurrency.

+For example, the `demo` credentials will allow up to 3 machine activations and up to 3 concurrent processes across all machines.

 ## Running the example